joelparkerhenderson/git-commit-message/README.md

 * Stop = End doing something; e.g. disable a toggle, feature flag, etc.
 * Refactor = A change that MUST be just refactoring.
 * Reformat = A change that MUST be just formatting, e.g. omit whitespace.
+* Rephrase = A change that MUST be just textual, e.g. edit a comment, doc, etc.
 * Optimize = A change that MUST be just about performance, e.g. speed up code.
 * Document = A change that MUST be only in the documentation, e.g. help files.